 It should come as no surprise that workers’ compensation costs remain a large budget-eater for companies of all types.
 As these claims can adversely affect your bottom line, it’s important to understand how to control and minimize these costs.
-With that said, the benefits of a Nurse Triage Hotline continue to positively impact businesses’ worker injury costs.
-Let us take a closer look at the wide range of benefits that implementing a 24/7/365 telephonic hotline for workers’ compensation injuries can provide.
+With that said, the benefits of a nurse triage contact center continue to positively impact businesses’ worker injury costs.
+Let us take a closer look at the wide range of benefits that implementing a 24/7/365 contact center for workers’ compensation injuries can provide.

-According to Amaxx, a worker’s compensation resource center, nurse triage is the process of having an experienced nurse evaluate an employee’s medical needs and direct them to the appropriate level of care via a telephonic hotline.
+According to Amaxx, a workers’ compensation resource center, nurse triage is the process of having an experienced nurse evaluate an employee’s medical needs and direct them to the appropriate level of care.

 How does a nurse triage system benefit employers?